René Kalisky: Personal life

 Kalisky was born in Etterbeek, one of municipalities located in the Brussels-Capital Region of Belgium, 20 July 1936.
-His father Abram Kaliski was born in Lodz 10 May 1908.

-His grandparents, Solomon Yitzhak Kaliski and Hadassah Kaliski had at least 8 children, who all perished during the holocaust except for one son and one daughter.
+His father Abram Kaliski was born in Łódź on 10 May 1908.
+His grandparents, Solomon Yitzhak Kaliski and Hadassah Kaliski, had at least 8 children, who all perished during the Holocaust except for one son and one daughter.
 After his wife's death, fleeing the pogroms, Solomon traveled to South Africa before ending up in Mandatory Palestine at the beginning of the century and died in Tel-Aviv in 1948, aged 80.

 Abram emigrated to Belgium where he became a leather merchant and a dancer.
 Aged 23, in 1932, he met and married Fradla Wach, born in Warsaw on November 15, 1901.
 They had four children: René who became a writer, Haim who became a historian, cartoonist and author, Sarah who became a painter and Ida.
 All of the four children were dispatched and remained hidden in separate places during the war.
 Their parents stayed alone and survived almost until the surrender of the Nazi German forces.
 Abram nevertheless was caught by the Belgian police while seeking milk for their newborn.
 After being imprisoned and tortured in the Mechelen transit camp, he reportedly was assassinated in Auschwitz around December 1944, being 36 years old.
-Fridla gathered her four kids and raised them alone after the war ended.
+Fradla gathered her four kids and raised them alone after the war ended.
 Kalisky was about eight years old when he lost his father.
 Although their mother was illiterate, he recalled his parents always wished their children could become accomplished artists.